shivanandb/pythonsel/Readme.md

 # Test Report and validation
 1. Open text file under 'run_logs' folder to know the status (Pass/Fail having exception)
-2. Open 'PDF_files' folder to see summary PDF and daywise 2 PDF files downloaded
-3. Open 'output_screenshots' to have 3 screenshot files single and 2 parameter graphs of Summary page
+2. Open 'output_screenshots' to have 3 screenshot files single and 2 parameter graphs of Summary page